Drifter who died in prison tied to New Hampshire murder mysteries

-A drifter who died in prison while serving time for murdering his wife has now been tied to the 1981 disappearance of a New Hampshire woman and the bodies of a woman and three children found in barrels in the woods.
+A drifter who died in prison while serving time for murdering his wife has now been tied to the 1981 disappearance of a New Hampshire woman and the bodies of a woman and three children — one of them his own daughter — who were found in barrels in the woods.

 "We believe we have our killer," said New Hampshire Assistant Attorney General Jeffrey Strelzin.
 "Now we need to identify and try to find all of his victims."

-He said the suspect, known as Bob Evans and a slew of other aliases, fits the profile of a "serial killer" and that investigators are concerned he may have killed others they don't know about.
+He said the suspect, known as Bob Evans and a slew of other aliases, "certainly fits the profile of a serial killer" and that investigators are concerned he may have murdered others they don't know about.

-Investigators said they followed a convoluted DNA trial to tie three cases to Evans, a hard-drinking electrician who allegedly beat his victims to death and dismembered some of them:
+Investigators said they followed a convoluted DNA trial to tie the cases to Evans, a hard-drinking electrician who allegedly beat his victims to death and dismembered some of them:

-- They believe he killed girlfriend Denise Beaudin, a 26-year-old Manchester, New Hampshire, woman who left town with him in late 1981.
-They think he killed her somewhere between New Hampshire and California and that he kept her infant daughter for several years and then abandoned her in a California RV park; she was later adopted and is alive and well.
+- They believe he killed girlfriend Denise Beaudin, a 23-year-old Manchester, New Hampshire, woman last seen in 1981.
+They think he killed her somewhere between New Hampshire and California and kept her infant daughter, named Dawn at birth, for several years before abandoning her in a California RV park in 1986.
+The girl, whom he called Lisa, was later adopted and is alive and well.

-- They believe he killed a woman and a 9- or 10-year-old girl whose bodies were found in a barrel near a New Hampshire state park in 1985.
-They also believe he killed two girls, who were between the ages of 2 and 4, in another container in 2000.
+- They believe he killed a woman and a 9- or 10-year-old girl whose bodies were found in a barrel in Allenstown, New Hampshire, in 1985.
+They also believe he killed two girls, who were between the ages of 2 and 4, in another container in Allenstown in 2000.
 He is the father of the middle child, and police believe her mother may have been killed as well.

 - He admitted killing and dismembering Eunsoon Jun soon after marrying her in a backyard ceremony in California in 2002 and was serving a 15-year sentence when he died in prison in 2010.

-Investigators said they were disappointed to learn the killer who had long eluded him died before they learned his name.
+They also uncovered circumstantial evidence linking Evans to the bodies.
+He had done work for the man who owned the dumping ground, and the barrels were likely from a company where Evans had worked.

+Even though police believe they have figure out who is responsible for Beaudin's disappearance and the bodies in the barrels, they have many unanswered questions and asked that anyone with information about Evans contact them.

-Authorities are asking anyone with information about Evans to contact them.
-Because he changed his name and birth date so often, they are not certain of his true identity, though they think he may have a military background.
+Because he changed his name and birth date so often, they are not even certain of his true identity, though they think he may have a military background.
+And they fear he may have more blood on his hands.

 They noted that when he was arrested on drunken-driving charges in February and June 1980, he told police he had a wife named Elizabeth.
 When he was arrested again in October 1980, he did not list a wife.
 Police later found certified mail signed for by an Elizabeth Evans at his Manchester home, but they have not been able to find any trace of her.